mmoaay/Bamboots/README.md

    - `MBDownloadFormable`: Download Form protocol, Base protocol for download request form.
      - `MBDownloadResumeFormable`: Conforming to this protocol to create a download form that can resume a download task.
    - `MBRequestFormable`: Conforming to this protocol to create a request form.
- - `MBSerializable`: Protocol used for serializing JSON object.
  - `MBLoadable`: Protocol used for showing mask on specified container, such as add `UIActivityIndicatorView` on `UIViewcontroller`'s view when request begins, and remove it when request ends
    - `MBMaskable`: Mask protocol for `MBLoadable`, View that conforms to this protocol will be treated as mask.
    - `MBContainable`: Container protocol for `MBLoadable`, Objects conforms to this protocol can be used as container for the mask.